On October 23, 2017, our department unanimously approved the following mission statement on diversity, inclusion, and equity:

 We affirm that our collective intellectual endeavors are made more robust and credible when we incorporate different peoples and intellectual traditions into our learning, teaching, and scholarship.
 The field of history is replete with examples of how individuals, drawing on insights derived from their own life experiences, have made breakthroughs that changed the contours of their fields.
 Diversity in governance and in the classroom is equally important.
 In short, the more our department reflects the city we reside in, the United States as a nation, and the world, the more enriched it will be by a healthy breadth of perspectives and experiences.
 We acknowledge that recruiting faculty, students and staff of varied life experience is only the first step toward achieving this goal; we also pledge to cultivate an environment in which all feel that they belong, that they are valued, and that they can teach, work, and learn free from exclusions and inequities that inhibit the comprehensive exchange of ideas.

-Committees on diversity in our department and in the Division of the Social Sciences are committed to translating this statement of our ideals and aspirations into action and to ensuring that we continue to attract and retain a diverse faculty, student body, and staff.
-The Final Report of the Diversity Advisory Council (January 2017) to the president and provost, represents the work of a group chair by Adam Green, associate professor of US history and the College.
+The Final Report of the Diversity Advisory Council (January 2017) to the president and provost, represents the work of a group chaired by Adam Green, associate professor of US history and the College.